samthiele/epic/README.md

 `pick_single( image )` or `pick_multi( image )`.

-Please refer to function docstrings for detailed options.
+Please refer to function docstrings for detailed options, and see the notebook in the tests folder for examples.
 Epic!